Table of Contents

 Highlights: A more formal, streamlined winter boot with ecorepel® finish, insoles made with recycled polyurethane and castor oil polyurethane and no fluorocarbons or PVC.

-Eco Vegan Shoes offer a balance of durability and style with sustainability and eco-friendliness.
-Their argument is that a well-made pair of vegan shoes featuring polyurethane will outlast most leather shoes, making them more eco-friendly overall as fewer resources are used.
+Eco Vegan Shoes offers a balance of durability and style with sustainability and eco-friendliness.
+The company’s argument is that a well-made pair of vegan shoes featuring polyurethane will outlast most leather shoes, making them more eco-friendly overall as fewer resources are used.

 The Alicia Boot has a replaceable Eco-OrthoLite® insole for comfort, support, and hygiene, and is water resistant and hard wearing.
 This country-style knee boot has a leather look but is made of microfiber, and is warm and dry in the winter but not too hot in fall or spring.